Skip to main content

 In other words, what we have here is a vision of one who becomes two, in order that those two might become one again, but in a much richer way.

 As a married couple you really are now part of each other.
-People sometimes talk of their marriage partner as ‘their other half’.
+People sometimes speak of their marriage partner as ‘their other half’.
 You are.
 You need each other.

-Oddly, if there is any truth in this story, man probably needs woman more than woman needs man.
+Oddly, if there is any truth behind this story, man probably needs woman more than woman needs man.
+She has his missing rib!

 And if we are part of each other, we need to build each other up.
 There is the story about the husband who, on the day after the wedding, said, ‘Darling, now that we are married, may I tell you some of your faults’.
 She replied, ‘Of course, my dear, because obviously those are the faults which prevented me from finding a better husband’.